accessibilitysupported/a11ysupport.io/documentation/architecture.md

 The build process:

-* loops over each feature and test, combining them and adding empty at/browser combinations where none have been defined
+* loops over each feature, test, and assertion, combining them and adding empty at/browser combinations where none have been defined
 * bubbles support data from the the `output` object all the way to the `feature` object, creating matching support strings along the way
 * outputs all of this generated data to the `/build/` directory.